Birth order: Intelligence

-Several studies have found that first borns have slightly higher IQ than later borns.
-Such data are, however, confounded with family size, which is in turn correlated with IQ confounds, such as social status.
+In a metanalysis, Polit and Falbo (1988) found that firstborns, only children, and children with one sibling all score higher on tests of verbal ability than later-borns and children with multiple siblings.

-Robert Zajonc argued for a "confluence" model in which the lack of siblings experienced by first borns exposes them to the more intellectual adult family environment.
+Robert Zajonc argued for a "confluence" model in which the lack of siblings experienced by firstborns exposes them to the more intellectual adult family environment.
 This predicts similar increases in IQ for siblings who next-oldest sibling is at least five years senior.
 These children are considered to be "functional firstborns".
 The theory further predicts that firstborns will be more intelligent than only children, because the latter will not benefit from the "tutor effect" (i.e. teaching younger siblings).

-In a metanalysis, Polit and Falbo (1988) found that firstborns, only children, and children with one sibling all score higher on tests of verbal ability than later-borns and children with multiple siblings.
-This supports the conclusion that parents who have smaller families also have children with higher IQs.
-Resource dilution theory (RDT) suggests that siblings divert resources from each other.
-The metanalysis, however, found no such effect.
-Additional claims have been made, for instance that siblings compete for parental affection and other resources via academic achievement balancing out confluence effects.
+Several studies have found that firstborns have slightly higher IQ than later borns.
+Such data is, however, commonly confounded with family size, which is in turn correlated with IQ confounds, such as social status.
+Likewise, an analysis of data from the National Child Development Study has been used in support of an alternate admixture hypothesis, which asserts that the apparent birth-order effect on intelligence is wholly an artifact of family size, i.e. an instance of selection pressure acing against intelligence under modern conditions.

-The claim that firstborns have higher IQ scores has been disputed.
+The claim that firstborns have higher IQ scores to begin with, has, however, also been disputed outright.
 Data from the National Longitudinal Survey of Youth show no relationship between birth order and intelligence.
-Likewise, data from the National Child Development Study in the United Kingdom has failed to support the hypothesis.